CloudyUnity/ScholsVault2025/Questions.md

 Is it possible for any Year 2 Semester 2 content to appear on the papers?

 Do we need to follow kens coding standard in the java question?

+If the Info Management question asks about a previous disaster, is it guaranteed to include the Therac disaster as an option?
+If not what are all the possible options for disasters
 # Exam

 Are we allowed calculators/log books into all exams?